thoughtp0lice/technicolor_filter/README.md

 ## Installation

-Python3 and numpy is required
+Python3 and numpy is required.

 To install, run the following command

 ``` bash